Autonomous Province of Korçë: Disestablishment and aftermath

 In November 1917, General Salle reported that the attempt at cooperation between Christians and Muslims had resulted in frequent difficulties.
 At the end of 1917 Gërmenji was accused of collaboration with the Central Powers and executed in Thessaloniki after being sentenced to death by the French military court.

 General Salle removed the already limited autonomy of the Council on February 16, 1918.
-After the armistices and capitulations at the end of First World War, it was agreed that France and Italy should continue to govern the territories they occupied, and that France, Italy and the British Empire together should govern Shkodër.
+After the armistices and capitulations at the end of First World War, it was agreed that France and Italy should continue to govern the territories they occupied, and that France, Italy and the United Kingdom together should govern Shkodër.
 As a result, the French army moved from Korçë on June 15, 1920.
 After the French army left Korçë, the fate of the territory that it administered was decided by the Paris Peace Conference in 1919.